Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 45.5, is 7.5 points greater than Saturday's over/under.
+- The two teams combine to average 45.5 points per game, 8.0 more than the over/under in this contest.

-- This contest's over/under is 0.5 points fewer than the 38.5 these two squads combine to give up per game in 2021.
+- This contest's total is 1.0 point lower than the 38.5 these two squads combine to give up per game in 2021.

-- The average total in Badgers games this season is 43.4, 5.4 points above Saturday's over/under of 38.
+- The Badgers and their opponents have scored an average of 43.4 points per game in 2021, 5.9 more than Saturday's total.

 Wisconsin Stats and Trends

-- Wisconsin has four wins against the spread in eight games this year.
+- Wisconsin has played eight games, with four wins against the spread.

-- The Badgers have covered the spread twice this season when favored by 12 points or more (in three chances).
+- The Badgers have been favored by 11.5 points or more three times this season and have covered the spread in two of them.

-- Wisconsin's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Wisconsin has gone over the point total in 37.5% of its opportunities this year (three times over eight games with a set point total).

 - Wisconsin is 4-0 against the spread and 4-0 overall this season when the team puts up more than 21.5 points.

-- Wisconsin is 2-1 against the spread and 2-1 overall when the team churns out more than 361.0 yards.
+- Wisconsin is 2-1 against the spread and 2-1 overall when the team piles up over 361.0 yards.

 - This year, the Badgers have turned the ball over 17 times, seven more than the Scarlet Knights' takeaways (10).